 Trento, in northern Italy, is situated in the Adige River valley in the Trentino-Alto/Südtirol region, which borders Austria and Switzerland.
 In fact, Trento used to be part of Austria until after WWI.
 The stunning Dolomite Mountain range is the backdrop for this city full of historic charm.

 Trento, Italy is an absolute hidden gem close to Milan, Lake Garda and Venice.
 But Trento is not really on foreigners’ radar.
 A popular spot with Italians on vacation, Trento is the perfect summer and winter destination.

-I found myself in Trento Italy for a travel bloggers conference put on by Traverse in June.
+I found myself in Trento Italy for a travel bloggers conference.
 It was the perfect opportunity to explore a city I had never heard of before.
-Clearly, this was my year to visit off the beaten path cities in Italy.
+Clearly, this was my year to visit off-the-beaten-path cities in Italy.
 My trip to Tropea and Scilla had already ensured an authentic southern Italian experience.
-How would Trento measure up?
+How would Trento, Italy measure up?

 15 Things To Do In Trento Italy

 You know from my Paris posts that I love to wander and wonder when I get to a new destination.
 It’s the “flaneuse” in me.
 My preferred way to connect with a place.
 Within minutes of setting foot in Trento, I knew this well-kept secret would be perfect for sauntering.

 Medieval streets.
 Gurgling fountains.
 Piazzas filled with people.
 Frescoes decorating facades.
 Tiny tucked away alcoves.
 There’s even a castle that looms over the city.
 All this Italian goodness with a mountainous backdrop and church bells chiming.

 2. Things To Do In Trento: Look For Angels

 Sauntering in a city like Trento, there is always a fine reward when looking skyward.
 My favourite angel on this northern Italy itinerary has been sighted in Verona.